 Prior to the general election, statewide candidates who were not participating in the public financing program, but were opposed by participating candidates, were required to file maximum spending declarations by Sept.
-12. The candidates who filed statements with OCPF by the deadline were Charles Baker (R), candidate for governor; Secretary of the Commonwealth William Galvin (D); and Deborah Goldberg (D) and Michael Heffernan (R), candidates for state treasurer.
-Baker and his running mate for lieutenant governor, Karyn Polito (R), filed one statement as a candidate team.
+10. The candidates who filed statements with OCPF by the deadline were Gov. Charles Baker (R); Secretary William Galvin (D); Anthony Amore (R), candidates for state secretary; Attorney General Maura Healey (D); Treasurer Deborah Goldberg (D); Keiko Orrall (R), candidate for state treasurer; and Helen Brady (R), candidate for state auditor.
+Baker and his running mate for lieutenant governor, Karyn Polito (R), were required to file one statement as a candidate team.

 If applicable, participating candidates' limits for the election period (Sept.
-10 to Nov.
-4, and Aug.
-27 to Nov.
-4 for unenrolled candidates) were raised to the highest amount cited by a non-participating candidate in that race.
+5 to Nov.
+6, and Aug.
+29 to Nov.
+6 for unenrolled candidates) were raised to the highest amount cited by a non-participating candidate in that race.

-As a result of the filings, the spending limits for all candidates in three races were increased to the amount of the self-imposed limit by the non-participating candidates.
-Because no candidates for attorney general participated in the public financing program, there was no spending limit in that race.
-Both candidates for state auditor agreed to the statutory spending limit of \$375,000.
+As a result of the filings, the spending limits for all candidates in four races were increased to the amount of the self-imposed limit by the non-participating candidates.
+All four candidates for state auditor were limited to the statutory spending limit of \$375,000 because Republican candidate Helen Brady, who did not participate in public financing program, set the spending limit at \$375,000.